fortuity/subdomain-authentication/README.markdown

 You should delete or change the pre-configured logins before you deploy your application.

+## Deploying to Heroku

+### Set Up Heroku

+For your convenience, here are instructions for deploying your app to Heroku.
+Heroku provides low cost, easily configured Rails application hosting.

+To deploy this app to Heroku, you must have a Heroku account.
+If you need to obtain one, visit [http://heroku.com/](http://heroku.com/) to set up an account.
+After you set up a Heroku account, install the Heroku gem:

+    $ sudo gem install heroku

+Add your public key immediately after installing the heroku gem so that you can use git to push or clone Heroku app repositories.
+See  [http://docs.heroku.com/heroku-command](http://docs.heroku.com/heroku-command) for details.

+### Create Your Application on Heroku

+Use the Heroku create command to create and name your new app:

+    $ heroku create _myapp_

+### Heroku Add-ons and DNS Configuration

+You will need the following Heroku add-ons to deploy your app using subdomains with your own custom domain:

+* Custom Domains (free)
+* Custom Domains + Wildcard ($5 per month)
+* Zerigo DNS Tier 1 ($7 per month)

+To enable the add-ons, you can use the Heroku web interface or you can enter the following commands:

+    $ heroku addons:add custom_domains

+    $ heroku domains:add mydomain.com

+    $ heroku addons:add wildcard_domains

+    $ heroku domains:add *.mydomain.com

+    $ heroku addons:add zerigo_dns:tier1

+If you are using the Zerigo DNS service, you will need to set the nameserver with your domain registrar.
+It can take a few minutes (or longer) for DNS changes to propagate.
+When DNS is set properly, you should be able to visit *mydomain.com* or *test.mydomain.com* in your web browser and see the Heroku default page:

+    Heroku | Welcome to your new app!

+You can check that everything has been added correctly by running:

+    $ heroku info --app myapp

+### Set Up Your Application on Heroku

+Push your application to Heroku:

+    $ git push heroku master

+Set up your Heroku database:

+    $ heroku rake db:migrate

+Initialize your application database:

+    $ heroku rake sdauth:setup

+### Visit Your Site

+Open your Heroku site in your default web browser:

+    $ heroku open

+### Troubleshooting

+If you get errors, you can troubleshoot by reviewing the log files:

+    $ heroku logs

 ## Customizing

 [Devise](http://github.com/plataformatec/devise) provides a variety of features for implementing authentication.
 See the Devise documentation for options.